 Whilst not specific to Xamarin Forms development, at some point, having written your App, you will probably want to deploy it to an actual device.
-In my case I do not have an Android device (at least not anymore – a friends son lost his whilst a college, so I donated an old Android phone I had).
+In my case I do not have an Android device (at least not anymore – a friend’s son lost his whilst at college, so I donated an old Android phone I had).

 That leaves iOS deployment.
 Anyone who has looked into App development on iOS devices will know that it is completely locked down by Apple.The only official App deployment mechanism is via App store, and to get an App into App store requires, as a first step, that you become an Apple Developer for a fee of around $100 p/a.
 A bit OTT for learning and investigating.